A screen recorder you buy once.

 Record, edit, export

-Auto-zoom, annotations, segment recording, captions, webcam overlay, backgrounds, and 4K export — included, not upsold.
+Auto-zoom, annotations, multi-take recording, captions, webcam overlay, backgrounds, and 4K export — included, not upsold.

 Stop renting your screen recorder.

-Download Notch free, or unlock Pro for a one-time $29.
+Download Notch free for personal use, or unlock a Commercial license for a one-time $49.
 No account needed.